PaulWGraham/Warrior-Family-Tree/README.md

 ## Copyright ##
 Copyright (c) 2013 Paul Graham

-The MOAI SDK and the contents of Attribution are  are Copyright Zipline Games and are subject to a license issued by Zipline Games.
+The MOAI SDK and the contents of the Attribution folder are Copyright Zipline Games and are subject to a license issued by Zipline Games.
 All material in this git repository Copyright Paul Graham is subject to a version of the MIT License.

 See LICENSE for details.